 Try to stop asking

-Whilst we may be curious, we need to be mindful of the impact of our questions, which, whilst might seem innocent or just curious, can have devastating impacts for those affected by infertility.
+While we may be curious, we need to be mindful of the impact of our questions, which, while might seem innocent or just curious, can have devastating impacts for those affected by infertility.

 Try to stop giving advice